Joshua Bonehill-Paine

+Joshua Bonehill-Paine (born 7 December 1992), also known as Joshua Bonehill and by the pseudonym Crewkerne Man, is an English political satirist and Conservative Party politician, and a former neo-Nazi, internet troll, and convicted criminal.
+He created the YouTube channel The Crewkerne Gazette in March 2025, which publishes AI-generated videos.
+He was imprisoned in 2015, but in 2018, following his release, said that he had abandoned his far-right views while in prison, and started delivering counter-extremism lectures.
-Joshua Bonehill-Paine (born 7 December 1992, also known as Joshua Bonehill) is an English far-right nationalist, internet troll, and convicted criminal from Yeovil, Somerset.
-Styling himself as a "nationalist, fascist, theorist and supporter of white rights", he ran a blog called The Daily Bale ("Britons Against Left-wing Extremism") which published several racist and anti-immigration hoaxes, as well as false accusations against his opponents.
-He has described himself as "a proud anti-semite".

-Bonehill-Paine's online activity has led to criminal charges being brought against him for harassment, antisemitic commentary and hoaxing, including a 2013 online hoax that led to the owners of a Leicester pub receiving death threats, and other false accusations, for which he received a suspended prison sentence.
+In 2015 his blog, The Daily Bale ("Britons Against Left-wing Extremism"), published several racist and anti-immigration hoaxes, as well as false accusations against his opponents.
+He described himself as "a proud anti-semite".
+Bonehill-Paine's online activity led to criminal charges being brought against him for harassment, antisemitic commentary and hoaxing, including a 2013 online hoax that led to the owners of a Leicester pub receiving death threats, and other false accusations, for which he received a suspended prison sentence.
 He was described as an "internet troll" by the prosecutor at a 2014 court hearing.
 He was arrested in June 2015 for inciting racial hatred against Jews, for which he was found guilty in December, receiving a jail sentence of three years and four months.
-In 2016, he was sentenced to two years in prison for racially-aggravated harassment to be served in addition to his first sentence, and was serving his sentence at HM Prison Wayland.
+In 2016, he was sentenced to two years in prison for racially-aggravated harassment to be served in addition to his first sentence.

+Bonehill-Paine said that he began to question his previous antisemitic views after reading the Bible during his second year in prison.
+He has also stated that he abandoned his far-right views following the murder of Jo Cox.
+He completed the Home Office-accredited Healthy Identity Intervention Programme while in custody and passed the government's Prevent deradicalisation programme.
+He was released from prison in May 2018; following his release, he said he had delivered counter-extremism seminars to schools, police and universities focused on challenging antisemitic conspiracy theories.

+Bonehill-Paine created his YouTube channel in March 2025, initially going by the pseudonym Crewkerne Man.
+He has been profiled in the press as a prominent figure in the emerging genre of AI-assisted political satire.
+Bonehill-Paine was publicly revealed as being the real identity of the Crewkerne Man in February 2026; he apologised for his past antisemitism.

+In August 2026, Bonehill-Paine was selected as the Conservative Party candidate for the Crewkerne South ward in the 2027 Somerset Council election, although after controversy, he withdrew his candidacy.